 1. Cathedral of Saint Agatha

-In the vibrant center of Catania, you’ll find the stunning Cattedrale di Sant’Agata.
-This grand cathedral serves as the heart of the city.
-Designed in a beautiful Baroque style, it’s the main centerpiece to look at.
-Despite its turbulent history of destruction, the current building standing dates as far back as 1711.
+In the vibrant center of Catania, you’ll find the stunning Cattedrale di Sant’Agata, which serves as the heart of the city.
+Designed in a beautiful Baroque style, it’s the main centerpiece, dating back to 1711.

-Inside, you’ll be greeted by a blend of luxurious designs.
-Though the cathedral’s main hall is rather subdued, the apse and side chapels are covered in beautiful paintings and details.
-Besides its beautiful architecture, the cathedral has a special meaning to the city as it’s where the patron saint of Catania met her martyrdom.
+Inside, you’ll be greeted by a blend of luxurious designs, like beautiful paintings.
+The cathedral holds special meaning for the city, as it’s where the patron saint of Catania met her martyrdom.

 3. Ursino Castle